 Trump Signs Government Funding Bill to Avert Federal Shutdown

-- President Donald Trump signed a spending bill into law to keep the government funded through the end of fiscal year 2025.
+- President Donald Trump signed a bill into law funding the government through the end of September, avoiding a shutdown, on March 15, 2025.

 Coverage Details